nannigan/TF-sightings/README.md

 Web application enabling neighbors to share wildlife sightings.
-Made with Angular with Firebase as backend.
+Made with Angular.js with Firebase as backend.